Rajufullstackdev/To-Do-List-Web/README.md

 Utilized GitHub Copilot to generate code suggestions and accelerate the development process.

-Designed a clean user interface with HTML and CSS for an intuitive user experience.
+Designed a clean user interface with HTML5 and CSS3 for an intuitive user experience.

 Deployed the application on GitHub Pages for public access.